10 Of The Biggest Lies Students Hear Before They Get To College

 For many students, your college years are supposed to be some of the best in your life; the peak of intellectual inquiry and social opportunities.

 However, many students find that once they get on campus, the reality does not match their expectations.
-We found a Reddit thread — titled “What was the biggest lie told to you about college before actually going?” — that gave some people the chance to voice what they saw as the biggest falsehoods about college.
+A recent Reddit thread — titled “What was the biggest lie told to you about college before actually going?” — gave some people the chance to voice what they saw as the biggest falsehoods about college.

 We’ve collected some of the best answers below, with a few edits for clarity: